What is ICER’s approach to quality assurance?

 What laboratory facilities are available to ICER?

-The International Centre for Ecohydraulics Research facility based at the Faculty of Engineering and the Environment include the Chilworth site that is housed within a long engineering building consisting of a one and half storey elongated unit of mainly brick construction over a reinforced concrete frame with corrugated roof above.
+The International Centre for Ecohydraulics Research facility based at the Faculty of Engineering and Physical Sciences include the Chilworth site that is housed within a long engineering building consisting of a one and half storey elongated unit of mainly brick construction over a reinforced concrete frame with corrugated roof above.
 The premises have historically been used as an engineering research facility for ecohydraulics and ecoacoustics.
 The total site is approx. 123m long and 76m wide (9348m2).
 The engineering building is approx. 84m long and 18m wide (1512m2).
 The external engineering enclosure (flumes) is approx. 82m long and 25m wide (2050m2).
 A research agenda in ecohydraulics and ecoacoustics has been established at the Chilworth Science Park facility by the International Centre for Ecohydraulics Research.
 Multiple projects funded by the Environment Agency, CEFAS, the Nuffield Foundation, the European Union, and industry have been conducted to develop and assess the effectiveness of mitigation technology for the environmental impact of water engineering, particularly focusing on fisheries.
 Several undergraduate and masters levels projects have been based at Chilworth, while the facilities have attracted leading scientists from around the world to collaborate with ICER (e.g. under the Leverhulme International Network initiative).
 The laboratories currently include an indoor and two outdoor experimental channels at Chilworth.
 The indoor facility is a large tilting flume, with the channel measuring 22-m in length (1.4-m wide and 0.6-m deep).
 It is equipped with three electrically driven centrifugal pumps providing a maximum flow capacity of 0.47 m3 s-1.
 It is believed to be the largest tilting flume in the UK.
 The flume is used for research and PGT activities.
 It is in use almost continuously throughout the year.
 Two outdoor flume channels (60m long, 0.6m deep, and 2.2 m wide) with sumps and pumping installations for flows of up to 1.2 m3 s-1 at both ends complement the indoor equipment.
 One channel has a trapezoidal concrete lined cross section, the second is earthen lined.
 Both internal and external flumes are used for undergraduate and MSc projects as well as research and enterprise activities.
 The flumes are amongst only a few in the UK that are capable of supporting controlled river environments and experiments at appreciable scale.
 This facilitates niche areas of research that cannot be realised in the standard flumes that nearly every university own.
 An egg incubation Unit is also sited at the Chilworth site, comprised of multiple units for assessing the effects of fine sediment and oxygen depleted water supply on the development of fish embryos.
 In addition to experimental infrastructure, ICER owns a vast array of equipment including that needed for fisheries surveys, electric fishing, and acoustic, radio, and PIT telemetry.

 The University of Southampton has invested £120M in the first phase of its new Boldrewood Engineering Campus, which has seen the co-location of industry users (led by Lloyds Register) alongside core education, research and enterprise activities.
 This will enable users to become increasingly engaged in the co-creation and delivery of our educational and research programmes, and in the education, development and employment of our students at all levels.
 The Phase 1 development (completed in March 2014) encompasses transportation, UAV and rapid prototyping laboratories, a new Centre for Enterprise and Design, and a state-of-the-art experimental fluid dynamics facility (including a 140m towing tank, wind tunnels and flumes).
 Combined with our existing Acoustics, Ecohydraulics, Environmental, Geomechanics, Imaging, Infrastructure, Materials and Transport Systems laboratories, these will form the core experimental facilities available to the CDT in sustainable infrastructure systems.
 They are complemented by our computational facilities (notably the Iridis supercomputers, of which Iridis 4 is the most powerful academic supercomputer in England and in the top 15 in Europe, funded at a level of ~£1M pa by the University) and our pioneering expertise in the field monitoring of critical infrastructure.
 The use of our facilities and expertise in close collaboration with organisations of all sizes enables the rapid development of meaningful research partnerships with industry and government bodies.
 A team of dedicated technicians ensure that customers obtain the very best laboratory experience and support.

-The International Centre for Ecohydraulics Research based within the Faculty of Engineering and the Environment at the University of Southampton, has a long track record of providing high quality specialist expertise in fish ecology and fisheries management for government agencies (e.g. EA, SEPA, NE, SNH etc.) and industry both in the UK and internationally.
+The International Centre for Ecohydraulics Research based within the Faculty of Engineering and Physical Sciences at the University of Southampton, has a long track record of providing high quality specialist expertise in fish ecology and fisheries management for government agencies (e.g. EA, SEPA, NE, SNH etc.) and industry both in the UK and internationally.
 Key areas of interest in ecological engineering include fish passage, screening, fish survey and monitoring, and habitat restoration.
 Our core ethos reflects the need to return to fundamental first principles to provide the information needed for application in an effort to understand factors that influence fish populations, and then develop technologies and methodology needed to mitigate for negative impacts.
 We host the UK’s largest ecohydraulics laboratory, with large scales flume facilities (e.g. for testing fish passage structures and screens) and extensive apparatus and equipment for field investigations, including accredited electric fishing, and PIT, Radio, Acoustic and combined telemetry techniques.
 As an academic institution we have considerable experience and expertise in delivering world leading accredited training and education, including in the area of fish ecology and fisheries management.

 Evidence of a track record in each of the activities outlined can be provided as follows: